Wangtk311/SafeEar-Inference-Test-Script/readme.md

 This module supports both **script-based** and **module-based** inference, making it flexible and convenient.

 - Data & Environment Preparation
-  - Download the entire `TestInference` folder.
+  - Download all files and put them in a folder named `TestInference`.
   - Use the conda environment provided by SafeEar.
   - Save the audio file you want to infer (`.flac` format) in the same directory as `infer_single_flac.py` and name it `audio.flac`.
   - Save the trained SafeEar checkpoint file as `model.ckpt` in the same directory.